 Since it is often the residential provider rather than the individual who receives the monthly SSI or Social Security check on behalf of the resident, (the Executive Director of the facility is usually designated by the Social Security Administration as the individual’s Representative Payee), the Representative Payee is mandated by law to properly manage the resident’s personal allowance.
 These regulations stipulate that the personal allowance is to be used exclusively for the individual’s benefit with the individual making choices about spending this money to the best of their abilities.

 Guardianship is another important step to take on behalf of your child.
 As long as your child is a minor, you are the responsible party making decisions for your child.
 But once he turns 18, a guardian needs to be appointed to make decisions for your child or else the State will.
-You should start this process when your child is 17 so the guardianship will be in place when he turns 18.
+You should start this process about 2 months before your child’s 18th birthday.

 The OPWDD has a Family Support Services Guide that lists agencies that can help you with financial planning and guardianship.
 Call them at 212-229-3231 or Resources for Children with Special Needs at 212-677-4650 to get a copy for your borough.